NURSING 1005 - Biology for Nursing Practice

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.

-In 2019 tutorial content will align more strongly with lecture material and content will be revised where students identified it as too heavy to ensure critical concepts are highlighted and understood.
+In 2019 tutorial content more strongly aligned with lecture material and content was revised where students identified it as too heavy to ensure critical concepts are highlighted and understood.

 2017 through to 2019